HugoLanglade/VICTOR_CMS_5/src/bio/bio.md

   He frequently uses a common artistic vocabulary, incorporating elements such as smoke, fire, foam, superfluous or anodyne effects, text, music and interaction with the audience.

-  Victor Delétraz has exhibited and performed in Sofia, Athens, Bordeaux in Capc, Switzerland in off-spaces such as Palazzina, Zabriskie, Le Commun, Soul2Soul RU, Topic, Espace 3353, BIG 21 & 23 or La Becque.
+  Victor Delétraz has exhibited and performed in Sofia, Athens, Bordeaux in Capc, Switzerland for the Kiefer Hablitzel Price, Swiss Arts Awards and in off-spaces such as Palazzina, Zabriskie, Le Commun, Soul2Soul RU, Topic, Espace 3353, BIG 21 & 23 or La Becque.

   He is currently resident for the 2024/25 season in l'Abri - Genève.